cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 ========================================================

 Each country `tibble` has `920` columns all in upper case.
 First, let's turn all the columns into `lowercase`.
-- The `data` column is a list, so we can `map` through that list, change the column names to lower case and return the new data frame.
+- The `data` column is a list, so we can `map` through that list, change the column names to lower case and return the new data frame
 - We will obtain a list containing each tibble with the lowercase column names and replace the existing `data` column.